frederikvig/nyum/_recipes/high-hydration-sourdough-bread.md

 * `64g` whole wheat flour
 * `650g` water

-> Create the autolyse 1½ hour before the levain is done, by mixing the flour with the water until no dry bits remain.
-Cover and rest at warm room temperature for 1 hour.
+> Create the autolyse 1½ hours before the levain is done, by mixing the flour with the water until no dry bits remain.
+Cover and rest at warm room temperature for 1½ hours.

 ---